Alcohol Can Disrupt Gene Expression

 - Rye: Made from rye grain with a spicier flavor than other whiskeys

-- Irish Whiskey: Made from a mix of malted and unmalted barley, is smooth, often triple-distilled
+- Irish Whiskey: Made from a mix of malted and unmalted barley, it is smooth, often triple-distilled

-- Japanese Whiskey: Modeled after Scotch but can have a distinctive, more delicate flavor
+- Japanese Whiskey: Modeled after Scotch but can have a distinctive, more delicate taste

 Nutrients in 1 fl oz.
 (30.4 g) of Whiskey Sour | Amount |